Argentina Lithium & Energy (CVE:LIT) Stock Price Down 13.3% – What’s Next?

 Argentina Lithium & Energy Corp.
-(CVE:LIT – Get Free Report)’s share price was down 13.3% on Friday .
+(CVE:LIT – Get Free Report) shares fell 13.3% during mid-day trading on Saturday .
 The stock traded as low as C$0.07 and last traded at C$0.07.
-Approximately 545,020 shares changed hands during trading, an increase of 689% from the average daily volume of 69,062 shares.
+545,020 shares changed hands during trading, an increase of 689% from the average session volume of 69,062 shares.
 The stock had previously closed at C$0.08.

 About Argentina Lithium & Energy